-Put Sts in pairs and get them to ask and answer the questions in a.
+- e Put Sts in pairs and get them to ask and answer the guestions in a.
 Encourage them to use interested intonation and to react to their partner's answers.
-You could get some pairs to practise in front of the class.

-4 READING & VOCABULARY working out meaning from context

-- a Focus on the cartoon and do the questions as a whole-class activity, or put Sts in pairs and then get some feedback. - b Focus on the task and give Sts time to read the title and first paragraph.
+You could get some pairs to practice in front of the class. - 4 READING & VOCABULARY figuring out meaning from context - a Focus on the cartoon and do the questions as a whole-class activity, or put Sts in pairs and then get some feedback. - b Focus on the task and give Sts time to read the title and first paragraph.

-Now focus on questions A-G and make sure Sts understand all the lexis, especially a CV (= a written record of your education and the jobs you have done).
+Now focus on guestions A-G and make sure Sts understand all the vocabulary, especially a résumé (= a written record of your education and the jobs you have done).

 Put Sts in pairs and get them to answer the questions.
-Get some feedback and elicit which question Sts would c Focus on the article and give Sts time to read it and complete it with questions A-G, and find out how the questions should be answered.

 Get some feedback and elicit which question Sts would least like to answer.
 You could tell Sts which question you would least like to be asked.

-EXTRA SUPPORT Read out the title and first paragraph, and do the task as a whole class, asking the questions to individual Sts.
+EXTRA SUPPORT Read aloud the title and first paragraph, and do the task as a whole class, asking the questions to individual Sts.